aMirD3v/Ethio_Students/README.md

-# Ethio Students Next.js Web
+# Ethio Students Web

-Welcome to the Ethio Students Next.js web project!
-This project is a web application built using Next.js to provide information about students in Ethiopia.
+Ethio Students, It is an application that students can get all courses of the Ethiopian university freshman Courses and the exit exam Course

 ## Table of Contents